Mentorship Primer: Responsible Mentoring in Organizations

 Restraint applies to:

-• Advice
+- Advice

-• Introductions
+- Introductions

-• Influence
+- Influence

-• Emotional involvement
+- Emotional involvement

 Mentorship is not about being indispensable.
 It is about being temporarily useful.

-Step Eight — Design the Ending Early
+Step Eight — How to Design the Ending of a Mentorship Intentionally

 Every mentorship should have an ending.
+A well-designed one at that.